namshi/roger/README.md

   * how to run / extend / pass config file
 * run a single build
   * build projects where the dockerfile is not in the root of the repo
-* allow people to trigger builds from github
-  * trigger builds on pull requests
-  * trigger builds on pushes of open pull requests